 Here are the best (free) resources that I commonly use

 Illustrations can really bring a website/app to life.
-They are less important in software (in fact they would probably look stupid in most software).
-However illustrations are the hardest to nail, because they are quite bespoke which makes it difficult to have a consitent look across all of them.
+They are less important in software (in fact they would probably look stupid in most software) but work well on landing pages.
+However illustrations are the hardest to nail, because they are hard quite bespoke which makes it difficult to have a consistent look across all of them.

 Consistency is the only thing you need to remember here.
 For a product to feel cohesive, it must be consistent.
 Some guidelines are: